1999 Marlboro 500: Race highlights

-Greg Moore fatal accident on lap 9
+Death of Greg Moore

-As he began lap 9, Greg Moore lost control of his car in almost the same area where Richie Hearn had earlier.
-Hearn was able to slow his car significantly and it came to rest in the backstretch grass near a retaining wall.
-He emerged uninjured, but finished in last place.
+On lap 9, Greg Moore lost control of his car in almost the same area where Richie Hearn had earlier.
+Hearn was able to slow down significantly as his car came to rest in the backstretch grass near a retaining wall.

 Moore's accident, however, was much worse.
-He had been traveling at race speed when he lost control of his car.
-The #99 ran off the track and into the same grassy area where Hearn had wrecked, but instead of skidding along like Hearn had Moore's car became airborne and he struck an inner retaining wall that Hearn had managed to avoid; the car struck the wall nearly fully inverted and hit with enough force to disintegrate the vehicle on impact which split the car in half.
-What was left of the car began rolling across the grass and came to rest, upside down, several feet away.
-The caution flag was immediately thrown and stayed out for an extended period while work began at the crash scene.
+As he was spinning out, he clipped the edge of the grass on the backstretch.
+This caused the #99 to be propelled at a high rate of speed toward the retaining wall, striking it at an angle where the cockpit hit first.
+The violent impact destroyed the car instantly, with what was left of it tumbling down the grass until it landed approximately halfway down the backstretch, upside down.

 The track safety crew was on the scene almost immediately along with CART series medical director Steve Olvey and an ambulance.
 Moore was extricated from the remains of the #99 and Olvey called for an airlift.
-A Medevac helicopter with Loma Linda University Medical Center trauma surgeon Jeff Grange landed at the speedway and Moore was taken from the track.
+A Medevac helicopter with Loma Linda University Medical Center trauma surgeon Jeff Grange was dispatched to Fontana, and Moore was placed on the helicopter and flown back with Grange who gave periodic reports to Olvey while en route.

-The first major update on the ongoing situation was given to Gary Gerould of ESPN as Lap 42 of the race was beginning.
-Olvey stated that Moore had suffered massive injury to his head and internal organs, that doctors were making significant effort to resuscitate him at the hospital, and that he was awaiting a report from Grange on further information.
-Before leaving, Olvey said that the injuries Moore suffered were potentially life-threatening.
+The first major update on the ongoing situation was given by Olvey to Gary Gerould of ESPN as Lap 42 of the race was beginning.
+Olvey stated that the accident had resulted in Moore suffering a series of massive injuries to his body and was in significant danger of losing his life.
+He also said he was waiting for further updates from Grange, his colleague, at Loma Linda and would hear from him again shortly.

 At 1:20 PM Pacific, doctors at the hospital pronounced Moore dead from his injuries.
-He was 24 years old when he died and was the second driver to die in the season; Penske Racing driver Gonzalo Rodríguez had been killed in a practice crash at Laguna Seca Raceway just three races earlier.
+He was 24 years old, and was the second driver to die in the season; Penske Racing driver Gonzalo Rodríguez had been killed in a practice crash at Laguna Seca Raceway just three races earlier.
 Word of Moore's death eventually reached Fontana and Olvey, who at 2:07 PM Pacific relayed the news of Moore's death to Gerould and the worldwide television audience.